IBM: Headquarters and offices

-Finance

-For the fiscal year 2020, IBM reported earnings of $5.6 billion, with an annual revenue of $73.6 billion.
-IBM's revenue has fallen for 8 of the last 9 years.
-IBM's market capitalization was valued at over $127 billion as of April 2021.
-IBM ranked No. 38 on the 2020 Fortune 500 rankings of the largest United States corporations by total revenue.
-In 2014, IBM was accused of using "financial engineering" to hit its quarterly earnings targets rather than investing for the longer term.

-Products and services
+Products

 IBM has a large and diverse portfolio of products and services.
 As of 2016, these offerings fall into the categories of cloud computing, artificial intelligence, commerce, data and analytics, Internet of things (IoT), IT infrastructure, mobile, digital workplace and cybersecurity.

+Hardware

+Mainframe computers

+Since 1954, IBM sells mainframe computers, the latest being the IBM z series.
+The most recent model, the IBM z17, was released in 2025.